Azure/lza-oracle/docs/wiki/TERRAFORM.md

 $ terraform apply -var-file=fixtures.tfvars
 ```

+(When prompted for "Enter a value:" , type in "yes" and press Enter)

 5. (OPTIONAL) Finally, you can connect to the virtual machine with ssh private key.
 While deploying resources, a public ip address is generated and attached to the virtual machine, so that you can connect to the virtual machine with this IP address.
 The username is `oracle`, which is fixed in `terraform/bootstrap/single_instance/module.tf`.

 ```